rcdailey/nextcloud-cronjob/README.md

 * All cron task shell scripts run at the same interval defined by `NEXTCLOUD_CRON_MINUTE_INTERVAL`.
 * Modification of your own shell scripts on the host do not require that you restart/recreate the container (only when volume mappings change in the YAML file).
+* If a custom script in the `/cron-scripts` directory fails, it will not impede the processing of other scripts in the directory.

 ## Debugging